Skip to Content

 • The tenant fails to give a written notice of lease termination.

 • A tenant uses their security deposit as last month’s rent.
-Tenants may not only be liable for the landlord’s attorney fees but they may also need to pay the landlord three times the amount of rent.
+Tenants may not only be liable for the landlord’s reasonable attorney’s fees but they may also need to pay the landlord three times the amount of rent.

 • There’s damage to the landlord’s rental property.
 Damage is different from normal wear and tear of the dwelling.